Please note that this article contains affiliate links, read disclosures here.

 #5 – Home gym.

 A monthly cost that is not in my budget are trips to the gym.
-Early on, an investment in gym equipment was made in my household.
-A treadmill and a simple weight machine.
+I am more motivated by having equipment inside my house.

 Side note: Nowadays, there are alternative forms of exercise that are FREE or low cost.
 It is not necessary to spend money for the gym or even on equipment.
 It depends largely on what activities you like to do to stay fit, so do what works for you.